K3 Surfaces of zero entropy admitting an elliptic fibration with only irreducible fibers: Setup

 \begin{defn} Two even, positive (or negative) definite lattices $L,L'$ of the same rank are \textit{in the same genus} (or equivalently $L'$ is \textit{in the genus of $L$}) if their discriminant groups are isometric (i.e. the two quadratic forms $q_L,q_{L'}$ on $A_L \cong A_{L'}$ are isomorphic).
 The \textit{genus} of $L$ is the set of lattices in the genus of $L$ up to isometry. \end{defn}

 \begin{prop} If $r\le 8$, then any lattice $L$ of rank $r$ in the genus of a root-overlattice has $\min(L)=2$.
 Equivalently, if $r \le 8$, there are no root-overlattices in the genus of a lattice with no roots. \end{prop} \begin{proof} This is obvious if $r\le 7$ as noticed above, since two lattices in the same genus have the same determinant.
 If $r=8$, we only have to check the claim for $A_1^8$, which is the unique root-overlattice of rank $8$ with determinant $2^8=256$.
-An easy check with \texttt{Magma} reveals however that $A_1^8$ is unique in its genus (up to isometry). \end{proof}
+An easy check with \texttt{Magma} reveals however that $A_1^8$ is unique in its genus (up to isometry).
+Alternatively, one can use the Siegel mass formula \cite{CS88} and deduce that $A_1^8$ is unique in its genus from the equality